 Vitamin E is another one of the free radical scavengers.
 It is a great antioxidant.
-And, remember that free radicals are constantly being produced in your body during normal metabolic activities.
+Remember that free radicals are constantly being produced in your body during normal metabolic activities.
 I often recommend taking up to 1000 IU (international units) on a daily basis.
 However, you cannot just jump in and start taking that much.
 If you do, you could elevate your blood pressure and give yourself headaches.

 The best way to increase vitamin E is first to see what you are taking in your daily multi.
 Let’s say you are taking 200 or 400 IU per day.
 Buy a bottle of 200 IU capsules.
 (The best is a mixed tocopherol.
 It contains all of the aspects of vitamin E.) Add the 200 IU capsule to your daily regimen for 10 days.
 This will allow your body to acclimate to the new level.